 - Discussed in Liar:

-- A rare positive example in The Stormlight Archive's Lightweavers.
+- A rare positive example in the Lightweavers.
 For these people, Believing Their Own Lies really can make those lies truth.

 Live Action TV

-- The Goa'uld in Stargate SG-1.
-They're such Large Hams that it's impossible to believe they don't actually think they're gods.
-Ba'al and Anubis stand out, and have the advantage, by being savvy enough to remember they're not really gods.
+- The Goa'uld are such Large Hams that it's impossible to believe they don't actually think they're gods.
+Ba'al and Anubis stand out, and have the advantage, by being smart enough to remember they're not really gods.
 And even Anubis sometimes falls victim to this trope...and given that his half-ascended nature makes him more "god-like" than the rest, that shouldn't come as a surprise.
 Ba'al, however, doesn't even keep up the pretense of pretending to be a god when he's among characters who know the truth.

 - The Ori, being fully ascended beings who can enhance their already-immense power through prayer, likewise believe themselves to be gods.
 The problem is, they pretty much are (what with the immortality, non-corporeality, and nigh-omniscience and omnipotence), raising the issue of exactly what defines a "god" if the Ori don't qualify.
 The good guys don't ever really come up with a fully satisfactory answer, but they do sway a few of the Ori's followers by demonstrating that while the Ori have the power of gods, they certainly don't behave like the loving and benevolent overlords they claim to be.

 - This is a possible interpretation of Sue Sylvester from Glee, seeing as how she keeps up the crazy claims even in her own diary.